-This Skillet Chicken Enchiladas Recipe is sure to become a family favorite!
-It’s flavorful, and super easy to make because we get a little help by purchasing a pre-cooked chicken!
+This enchilada skillet recipe with chicken is sure to become a family favorite recipe.
+This dish is flavorful, and easy to make when adding pre-cooked chicken!

 Are you a Costco Warehouse member?
 We’ve been customers for several years, and although we don’t really use our membership for its intention; buying in bulk for a big family or business, we do get some really cool things every so often.

-Recently, I bought a running jacket with these snazzy zippers placed in all the right places.
+Recently, I bought a running jacket with all those snazzy zippers placed in all the right places.
 I love it!

-Oh, and chips!
+Oh, and I can’t forget the chips!
 We picked up a 5 lb bag of tortilla chips.
 Apparently, we were hungry while shopping and thought we would eat nachos forevver!

 While loading that two foot bag into our basket we were commenting, “Man, that is a heck of a lot of chips for the two of us.
 We don’t need that much!”